20 Must-Visit Attractions in Quebec City

 Museum of Civilization

-Old Quebec is home to the only preserved, walled city north of Mexico, which is a designated UNESCO Heritage Site.
-The fortifications that surround Quebec City cover around 4.6 kilometres (2.8 miles) and have survived three centuries of intense colonial history.
+Old Quebec is home to the only preserved, walled city north of Mexico, which is a designated Unesco World Heritage Site.
+The fortifications that surround Quebec City cover around 4.6km (2.8mi) and have survived three centuries of intense colonial history.
 The fortifications also offer beautiful views of the surrounding cityscape.

-Quartier Petit Champlain is the oldest commercial district in North America.
-Part of Vieux-Québec, the neighbourhood is home to numerous art galleries and restaurants, and souvenir shops line the cobblestoned streets.
-Be sure to check out The Breakneck Stairs, which is Quebec City’s oldest stairway, built in 1635.
+Quartier Petit Champlain is one of the oldest commercial district in North America.
+Part of Vieux-Québec, the neighbourhood is home to numerous art galleries and restaurants, and souvenir shops line the cobbled streets.
+Be sure to check out the Breakneck Stairs, Quebec City’s oldest stairway, built in 1635.